mafleming/RayTracerChallenge/README.md

 2-April-2019.
 Fixed issue with incorrect reflection calculation.
 Reflection was only working with Plane objects due to an incorrect calculation of the reflectv vector in prepare_computations.

+6-May-2019.
+Added support for multiple light sources.
+Modified the definition of a point light source so that it can have a radius from which rays are emitted.
+Rays are emitted in a normal (Gaussian) scatter about the light center point.